Chapter 32 : Shades of Calamity

 It was beginning to sway with the wind, waving to and fro, and it was only a matter of time before the entire prison slid down the rock and into the ocean.
-But none of them paid any attention.
+But none of them paid any mind to that.

-Elias came slithering out from under the rock, one of his legs broken just like James had been.
+Elias came slithering out from under the rock, one of his legs broken just like James’ had been.
 Harry hated to see anyone in pain, but he wanted Elias to endure it.
-Just like his son had.
-He strode over to Elias, trying to form cruel words on his lips, words that Namken seemed to be so fluent in.
+Just as his son had.
+He strode over to Elias, trying to form cruel words on his lips, a language that Namken seemed to be so fluent in.

 “You won't live through this,” threatened Harry.
 “You'll die just like my son did.
 First your leg.
 Now you wait and see.”

-"Albus," Namken's frail voice began.
-He coughed, trying to suck down fresh air after inhaling crushed rock.
+“Albus,” Namken's frail voice began.
+He coughed, trying to suck down fresh air after inhaling dust from the rocks and rubble.

 “No,” answered Albus, dreading another task that would leave a loved one dead.
 “No. NO!”

-The words left Namken and left Albus chilled and wishing he could drive a knife through his own chest.
-"Kill your father."
+The words left Namken’s mouth and left Albus with a chill and wishing he could drive a knife through his own chest.
+“Kill your father.”